lsst-sqre/puppet-lsststack/README.md

 `String` Defaults to 'https://github.com/lsst/lsst_build.git'

-The URL to retrive the `lsst/lsst_build` repo from.
+The URL to retrieve the `lsst/lsst_build` repo from.

 ##### `lsst_build_branch`